Table of contents

 How Does Froala Help You With Writing Quality HTML?

 These resources are excellent guides for learning crucial web development skills.
-You don’t learn web design in a vacuum, however.
+You don’t learn web design in a vacuum, however, even with the best HTML CSS book.
 You can ensure your HTML quality even further by utilizing a feature-rich HTML editing environment like Froala.
 Froala lets you write in-line text and generates your web page accordingly.
 It also comes with loads of productivity tools like built-in unit testing features to help you ensure the quality of your code.
+It even lets you upload and format images (click here to learn more).

 In addition to text editing, you can include and extensively customize visual elements in Froala.
 Froala makes defining your graphic layout and user experience a seamless process.
 Its lightweight nature also makes integrating third-party plugins and expanding your feature set a breeze.